nahidnr6/Capstone/README.md

 **Data Analysis:**

 Once I had all the data in the database, I was ready to perform the data analysis section of the project.
 In this section, the task was to find and plot valuable information that can be used for Business Analysts.
+I used matplotlib for many of the transaction.
 I found how often each transaction type was made and created a pie chart.
 I also found which states have the most customers, the sum of all transactions for each custoemr, and which customer has the highest transaction amount.
 Here is a link to the data analysis section : [Data Analysis](https://github.com/nahidnr6/Capstone/blob/main/Data_Analysis.ipynb)

 Here are some of the visualizations I created: